saltify7/Authify/README.md

 ## Features

-You can also the "How to use" guide in the plugin's navigation bar or find a brief description of features below.
+You can use the "How to use" guide in the plugin's navigation bar or find a brief description of features below.

 ### Main functionality:
 - Authify will automatically repeat requests, replacing headers with those provided in the Configuration